Flow morphology and patterns in porous media convection: A persistent homology analysis: Summary and conclusions

 \section{Summary and conclusions}

-We examine the morphology of flow patterns arising in convection in porous media by combining large-scale numerical simulations with tools from topological data analysis, in particular persistent homology (PH).
+We examine the morphology of flow patterns arising in convection in porous media by combining large-scale numerical simulations with tools from topological data analysis, in particular, persistent homology (PH).
+The PH results we present are based on planar near-wall temperature fields and describe the topology of those slices, not the full 3D topology of the flow.
 By analysing both one-sided and two-sided flow configurations over a broad range of Rayleigh–Darcy numbers and domain sizes, we demonstrate that PH provides an objective, quantitative framework for characterising flow structures.
-In particular, given the temperature distributions, we find the emergence of complex temperature structures; these structures are described in the present work.
+In particular, given the temperature distributions, we observe the emergence of complex temperature structures, which are described in the present work.
 Unlike classical approaches previously employed, based on threshold selection \citep{depaoli2022strong}, Fourier analysis \citep{pirozzoli2021towards}, or cell-size measurements \citep{fu2013pattern}, PH quantifies structures across all temperature levels simultaneously and captures their number, connectivity, and persistence.
-This analysis allows us to relate flow morphology directly to the system's transport properties, such as the Nusselt number $\nus$, and to identify universal features across different regimes.
+It is important to note that PH analysis shows that the emerging length scales depend on the threshold selection, with only a specific threshold range reproducing the existing results.
+This analysis allows us to relate flow morphology directly to the system's transport properties, such as the Nusselt number $\nus$, and to identify features that are common across different regimes.

 For the one-sided configuration, PH measures reveal clear signatures associated with the canonical stages of convective dissolution.
 During the diffusive stage, the number and prominence of topological features remain small, reflecting the smooth gradients observed across the temperature field.
-As convection initiates and finger-like plumes form, both the number of topological generators and their lifespans increase, capturing the onset of multi-scale structures.
+As convection initiates and thermal plumes form, both the number of topological generators and their lifespans increase, capturing the onset of multi-scale structures.
 Subsequent plume merging and coarsening are reflected by a reduction in the number of generators but an increase in their lifespans, consistent with the emergence of larger coherent plumes.
 These trends correlate strongly with the temporal evolution of the Nusselt number, highlighting the tight coupling between topology and heat flux.
-In particular, the rapid decay of PH lifespans marks the onset of the shutdown stage, providing a new diagnostic indicator of convection shutdown.
+In particular, the rapid decay of PH lifespans correlates with the onset of shutdown and may provide a useful post-processing signature of this transition.